IDMEFv2/idmefv2-log-generator/README.md

 The following prerequisites must be installed on your system to install and use this library:

 - Python 3.10 or later
-- The Python [setuptools](https://pypi.org/project/setuptools/) package (usually available as a system package under the name `python3-setuptools`)
+- Python [setuptools](https://pypi.org/project/setuptools/) package (usually available as a system package under the name `python3-setuptools`)

 Python dependencies are:
 - jinja2